DIY and Crafts

 Procedure:

-Fold a heart-shaped paper to create the pig’s face base.
+Fold a heart-shaped piece of paper to create the pig’s face base.
 Add ears, nose, and eyes using paper cutouts.

 Alphabet Letter P Pig Craft for Preschool